An Echo of Theresa

 "No," Brad repeated with nervous insistence, "I have never been to Vienna."

 The permutations of this scene are interesting.
 A person can maintain contradictory views, even if it costs him peace of mind.
-A person can also hold two different identities with the same stress.
-It only goes to show that personhood depends a lot on the sum of his views—his point-of-view.
+A person can also hold two different identities, even if it causes him a great deal of stress.
+That is the reason we strive for consistency.
+A stable personhood depends on congruence in the sum of his views—his point-of-view.

 American disunity involves a lot of cognitive dissonance.
-All you need is a few outlier egotists who have nothing better to do than to browbeat the dissenters around them, until all the dissenters agree with them.
-If the browbeaters ask the dissenters if they have ever been to Vienna, the dissenters will likely say no, even if they have been.
+All you need is a few outlier egotists who have nothing better to do than to browbeat the people around them, until they agree that they have never been to Vienna, even if they met Theresa there.
 We give different answers to different people, depending on how much pressure they exert on us.
 We hate them for bullying us, even when we go along with it.
 If we want to talk truthfully about American psychological discomfort, we must take this into account.